joewnga/leetcode-solutions-rust/README.md

 # LeetCode Solutions in Rust

-Note that some of the solutions have multiple approaches implemented
+Note: Some solutions have multiple approaches implemented

 ## LeetCode Algorithm